datacamp-content-public/courses-linear-programming-for-shipbuilding-and-repair/slides/chapter_1_edd24b8eafc99896f248da104c80d0ac.md

 `@script`
-The U.S.S.R. neglected Kantorovich's extensive proposal for linear inequality systems and was not recognised by soviet authorities until 1965.
+The U.S.S.R. neglected Kantorovich's extensive proposal for linear inequality systems and was not recognized by soviet authorities until 1965.
 His papers where only widely known by the west in the late 1950's.

 Dantzig Generalized the work in 1932 by Wassily Leontief of work called the simplex matrix structure.
-He updated it from a one-to-one correspondance of input/output, in a steady-state model to a to a dynamic model that accepted many alternative activities, worked on a large scale and was computable.
+He updated it from a one-to-one correspondence of input/output, in a steady-state model to a to a dynamic model that accepted many alternative activities, worked on a large scale and was computable.

 Linear programming evolved out of the U.A.
 Air Force interest in 1947 in finding optimal time-staged deployment plans in case of war.